 - World Environment Day 2020

-This year, the global commemorations will be held in Colombia who will host the celebrations in partnership with Germany.
+This year, the global commemorations was held in Colombia who will host the celebrations in partnership with Germany.
 The theme this year will focus on biodiversity.
 In Kenya, the National steering Committee has domesticated the theme as “Biodiversity for Sustainable Livelihoods” with the slogan, “protect, restore and conserve” as a rallying call for the country to join the global community in WED celebrations and also the decade for Ecosystem Restoration (2021 – 2030).

 1.2 POST 2020 (2021 2030) UN Decade on Ecosystem Restoration (2021-2030)